Houston Failure to Register as a Sex Offender Attorney

 Houston Failure to Register as a Sex Offender Attorneys Proudly Serving Houston, TX

-Failure to register as a sex offender is one of the few crimes which penalizes a person for not doing something.
+Failure to register as a sex offender is one of the few crimes which penalizes a person for not doing something rather than for doing something.
 For those who are required by law to register as a sex offender because of a prior conviction or deferred adjudication for a sex offense, there are serious legal consequences for failing to register.
+Contact Darrow Law Firm, P.C.
 Our Houston failure to register as a sex offender attorney, Paul Darrow, will defend and help you determine what your needs are in any case.

 The punishment range for failing to register depends upon how long and how often the person was required to register.
 For those who are required to register for 10 years, failing to do so is a state jail felony punishable by between 6 months and 2 years in state jail and a possible fine of up to $10,000.
 Those who are required to register as a sex offender for life and verify or re-register each year can be charged with a third-degree felony for failing to register, punishable by between 2 and 10 years in prison and a possible fine of up to $10,000.
 For those who are required to register every 90 days for life, failing to register is a second-degree felony punishable by between 2 and 20 years in prison and a possible fine of up to $10,000.